CamerataMusica/website/content/pages/FAQ.md

 ### Do you have a mailing list?

 Camerata sends a letter each fall announcing the upcoming season’s concerts.
-During the year, reminder cards are sent to patrons but an email distribution list is maintained to inform interested persons of upcoming events.
-You can sign up for our mailing list at http://www.CamerataMusica.com/ContactUs.html.
+During the year, reminder cards are sent to patrons but an [email distribution list](http://eepurl.com/cD1Zvv) is maintained to inform interested persons of upcoming events.
+You can [sign up for our mailing list](http://eepurl.com/cD1Zvv) even if you are not a patron.
 Although we do not share your email address with other groups, we may occasionally send information about non-CM programs.